 “A recent survey reported that 72 percent of the American public rated coconut oil as a ‘healthy food’ compared with 37 percent of nutritionists,” the AHA’s review notes.
 “This disconnect between lay and expert opinion can be attributed to the marketing of coconut oil in the popular press.”

 A meta-analysis of a suite of experiments have conclusively shown that butter and coconut oil, in terms of raising the amount of bad cholesterol in your body, are just as bad as each other.

 “Because coconut oil increases [bad] cholesterol, a cause of cardiovascular disease, and has no known offsetting favorable effects, we advise against the use of coconut oil,” the AHA conclude.
 In essence, there is nothing to gain and everything to lose by using coconut oil in cooking.

 If you already have high bad cholesterol levels, then coconut oil is potentially quite dangerous to consume or use in acts of culinary creations.
 Swapping it out for olive oil, according to the AHA, will reduce your cholesterol levels as much as cutting-edge, cholesterol-lowering drugs.

-So next time you see anyone claiming that coconut oil is good for you – or that it’s “pro-health and anti-everything bad!” – you can confidently tell them that they’re spouting bullshit.
+So next time you see anyone claiming that coconut oil is nothing but good for you – or that it’s “pro-health and anti-everything bad!” – you can confidently tell them that they’re spouting bullshit.